- Home

 Learn more about:

-When chemotherapy finishes
+When treatment finishes

-When you finish radiation therapy your hair will usually grow back.
-The time it takes and the way it grows back depends on the dose of radiation you received.
+After radiation therapy | The time it takes and the way hair grows back depends on the dose of radiation you receive.
 Hair usually grows back a few months after treatment.
-Occasionally after a large dose of radiation therapy the hair may not recover completely, new growth can be patchy and there may be some permanent hair loss.
+Occasionally, after a large dose of radiation therapy, the hair may not recover completely, new growth may be patchy and there may be some permanent hair loss. |

 When your hair grows back

-As your hair grows back you may notice some changes.
-It may be curlier, thicker or finer than it was before treatment or it may grow back a different colour.
+As your hair grows back, it may be curlier, thicker or finer than it was before treatment, or it may be a different colour.
+Often these changes are not permanent.
 A hairdresser may be able to help you manage thinning hair and hair care during regrowth.
-If your hair loss is partial, talk to your hairdresser about different styling to give the appearance of thicker hair.
-Hairpieces can be effective in covering partial hair loss.

 More resources